wilbarnes/substrate-lending-parachain/README.md

 ```
 The balance you see after borrowing is that user's free balance.
 The reserved balance still resides within that users account.
 In the future, reserving or locking currency will be used to secure collateral for users looking to borrow.
 How this will be implemented has yet to be decided.
 More research needs to be done.

+# Todo

+**TODO**: Implement treasury runtime, allowing a pot to be set that multiple liquidity providers can interact with (allow folks to pool currency).
+**TODO**: Implement logic requiring users to secure collateral as a condition for borrowing.
+Seemingly, this can be done with the Lockable & Reservable Currency traits.

 # Building